 The Irish National Stud based in Tully, County Kildare provides long and short term facilities for mares, foals, yearlings and racehorses out of training.
 Our first class facilities are used by international breeders from around the world.
 With over 1000 acres of prime limestone land, you can be assured your horse gets the best possible start.
 Our sheltered paddocks are rotated with cattle and sheep followers to ensure the land is in prime condition year round.

-Working closely with our team of vets from Grey Abbey Vets and Master Farrier, Martin Leahy (M.F.), our highly trained staff provide an all encompassing service, setting standards of excellence reflected throughout the farm.
+Working closely with our team of vets from Sycamore Lodge and Master Farrier, Martin Leahy (M.F.), our highly trained staff provide an all encompassing service, setting standards of excellence reflected throughout the farm.

 Our foaling unit operates 24-hours a day during the season, serviced by specialised and experienced foaling staff.
 A colostrum bank and nursery paddocks ensure that your foal is nurtured attentively during its early days.

 Foals are handled from day one and will be routinely vaccinated and microchipped (in preparation for registration).
 Necessary veterinary checks and remedial farrier work will also be performed in consultation with you accordingly.

 Take the stress out of your life and allow the Irish National Stud to board your mares all year round.
 Again, a quality service is extended and advantageous rates apply to these boarders.
 Registrations and veterinary administration can be carried out by the stud office, keeping paperwork for you to a minimum.
 Boarding mares also receive first call on a stallion’s service.
 Your stock may be visited at any time and we welcome the opportunity to sit down and discuss their futures with you.